 This park was opened up to the public in 1989 and is part of Hampstead Heath.
-It has so many attractions and combined with the nearby Pergola that it will keep you occupied for an entire day.
+It has so many attractions and combined with the nearby Pergola, that it will keep you occupied for an entire day.
 This, of course, includes a lie down on the grass and a snooze!
-What I loved about this park is that it’s exceptionally beautiful.
-The lawns are well manicured and springy just like a mattress.
-There are so many beautiful plants and flowers to admire and with this comes a lot of wildlife from squirrels to birds, butterflies and bees.
-They actually won the London in Bloom 2014 award for Large Park which they were awarded gold and category winner which is a testament to just how fantastic it is.
+What I love about this park is that it’s exceptionally beautiful.
+The lawns are well-manicured and springy, just like a mattress.
+There are so many beautiful plants and flowers to admire, and with this comes a lot of wildlife, from squirrels to birds, butterflies and bees.
+They actually won the London in Bloom 2014 award for Large Park, which they were awarded gold and category winner, which is a testament to just how fantastic it is.

 The free zoo is small but a great addition to the park and perfect for the kids to see a few animals.
-You’ll find ring-tailed lemurs, European eagles owls, laughing kookaburras, white-faced whistling ducks, donkeys and more.
-All of these animals are actually available to adopt which is a lovely thing to do.
-There’s also an aviary when you can do a bit of bird spotting.
+You’ll find ring-tailed lemurs, European eagles, owls, laughing kookaburras, white-faced whistling ducks, donkeys and more.
+All of these animals are actually available to adopt, which is a lovely thing to do.
+There’s also an aviary where you can do a bit of bird spotting.
 Close by is a deer enclosure where you’ll see plenty of deer lying around.

-If you’re a fan of squirrels then wander through the stumpery which is like a mini woodland featuring lots of tree stumps, ferns and moss.
+If you’re a fan of squirrels, then wander through the stumpery, which is like a mini woodland featuring lots of tree stumps, ferns and moss.
 The tree stumps are quite sculptural and natural works of art.
-Apparently, the Victorians were keen on these types of gardens as a way for encouraging wildlife.
-The squirrels are so friendly that they come right up to you which makes for a great photo opportunity.
+Apparently, the Victorians were keen on these types of gardens as a way to encourage wildlife.
+The squirrels are so friendly that they come right up to you, which makes for a great photo opportunity.
 You might also spot hedgehogs and plenty of birds.

-Pop into the butterfly house where you can see some beautiful specimens.
-It’s like a greenhouse so is a bit warm inside and on a hot day, it is a little uncomfortable.
-Make sure you don’t step on any butterflies so keep your eyes peeled!
-This is usually opened from 2 pm until 4 pm.
+Pop into the butterfly house, where you can see some beautiful specimens.
+It’s like a greenhouse, so it is a bit warm inside, and on a hot day, it is a little uncomfortable.
+Make sure you don’t step on any butterflies, so keep your eyes peeled!
+This is usually open from 2 pm until 4 pm.
 Besides the butterfly house is a beautiful walled garden with benches where you’ll get to see amazing sustainable planting and floral displays.
 This is a good place to sit down for a while and admire the surroundings.

-The water garden another idyllic place to sit and ponder.
-You can hear water bubbling away in the background and with plenty of seats, you can rest for a while.
+The water garden is another idyllic place to sit and ponder.
+You can hear water bubbling away in the background, and with plenty of seats, you can rest for a while.